freshy969/SuperDev/README.md

 pnpm browserify
 ```

-Now Enable Developer Mode in Chrome Extension and Load Unpacked Extension From Build Folder.

 ### Built With
 * ```ReactJS``` - Used By SuperDev Popup
 * ```TailWindCSS``` - Used By SuperDev Popup